ASSERT-KTH/drr/README.md

-# defects4-repair-reloaded
-A large-scale empirical study on the correctness of Defects4 generated patches
+# A large-scale empirical study on the correctness of Defects4 generated patches

-Major Contribution:

-* a clear, systematic, consolidated methodology for fully automated assessment of patch correctness on 1209 patches.
-* An empirical estimate overfitting ratio of the state-of-art repair systems.
+Open research data from KTH Royal Institute of Technology.

+Paper under review.

 ### Setup Experiment Environment
 ##### Check the overall patches information